gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### Scoping rules for referencing frames by name

-To ensure that multiple copies of the same model can co-exist as siblings in a world, separate scopes are defined for each model so that only the explicit `//model/frame` and implicit `//model/link` and `//model/joint` frames can be referenced from within a model.
+To ensure that multiple copies of the same model can co-exist as siblings in a world, separate scopes are defined for referencing frames by name:

+* Model scope: each model has its own scope in which explicit `//model/frame` and implicit `//model/link` and `//model/joint` frames can be referenced.
-From the world scope, only the explicit `//world/frame` and implicit `//world/model` frames can be referenced.
+* World scope: the world has a separate scope in which explicit `//world/frame` and implicit `//world/model` frames can be referenced.

 For example, the following world has three scopes, one each for the world, `model_1`, and `model_2`.